 Mel Gibson viciously attacked Jews and then retracted everything.

 The author asks: what’s the reality, does he really believe what he said about Jews or is it possible our brain holds different views at the same time?

 Is it possible to have a racist part of our brain and a non-racist part of our brain?

 Well, it turns out, yes.
 Our brain is constantly driven by different forces pulling in different directions.

-The author says we could divide our brain in two forces:
+The author says we could divide our brain into two forces:

 - The rational part of our brain analyses information in the outside world, while

-- The emotional part of our brain monitors internal state and worries about the consequences.
+- The emotional part of our brain monitors our internal state and worries about the consequences.

 Short Term VS Long Term